About Ryde Social Heritage Group

 Ryde Social Heritage Group Membership

 Ryde Social Heritage Group is a membership organisation.
 The Membership year runs from 1 October to 30 September members are requested to pay when they join and to renew subscriptions at the AGM in October.
-The annual subscription is currently £12 for an individual, £20 for a couple (or small family) living at the same address.
+The annual subscription is currently £10 per person.

 We also offer a Lifetime Membership for individuals at a one off payment of £100.